homeserversltd/updates/modules/adblock/README.md

 - **Return Value**:
   - `True` for successful updates
   - `False` for failed updates
-  - Dictionary with `{"success": bool, "version": str}` for version checks
 - **Logging**: Uses `[adblock]` prefix for all messages

 ### System Dependencies